Gag bit: Usage

 Gag bits are also occasionally seen in western-style competition, usually in the form of a sliding mouthpiece on a shanked curb-style bit (similar to the American gag).

-The gag bit normally is used with two sets of reins; one on the bit ring that does not apply gag leverage, and the other on the small ring attached to the cord or rolled leather strap of the gag bridle cheekpiece.
-This allows for the bit to be used as a normal snaffle, with gag action used only when needed.
+The gag bit is normally (and ideally should be) used with two sets of reins; one on the bit ring that does not apply gag leverage, and the other on the small ring attached to the cord or rolled leather strap of the gag bridle cheekpiece.
+This allows for the bit to be used as a normal snaffle bit, with gag action used only when needed.
 Polo players, who must ride with the reins in one hand and cannot make instant fine adjustments, often use a gag bit with draw reins.
+When the rein is on the bottom ring of the gag bit, the leverage is much stronger, and should be used very carefully.

+The configuration considered least severe for a gag bit involves using two reins combined with a leather curb strap.
+If a running martingale is used, it must only be attached to the top snaffle rein to prevent creating additional conflicting signals.
+If a gag bit is used without a curb strap, it will often over-rotate.
+This over-rotation causes the shank or cheekpieces to tilt too far forward, which neutralises the intended leverage action and can cause the mouthpiece to slide upward excessively, pinching the horse's lips and pulling the bit uncomfortably high into the corners of the mouth.